Your Pet, Our Passion.

 Black cat lounging on floor

-Senior cats may not be as active as they once were, but that does not mean that they do not want to play.
+Senior cats may not be as active as they once were, but that does not mean that they do not still enjoy playing when the mood takes them.

-Play is a necessary part of all pet lifestyles and it has important health benefits.
-All you need to do is better tailor the toys you buy them to their age and their needs, and you will have one happy cat!
+Play is a necessary part of all pet cats – no matter what stage of life - and it has important health benefits.
+All you need to do is better tailor the games you play with them to their age and their needs, and you will have one happy cat!

-In this article, we’ll talk you through the best toys for senior cats and what to keep in mind when you play with your older cat.
+In this article, we’ll talk you through the best toys and games for senior cats and what to keep in mind when you play with your older cat.

 Factors to consider when playing with a senior cat

-As cats grow older, they naturally lose some of the energy and enthusiasm they had when they were kittens.
+As cats grow older, they naturally lose some of the energy and agility they had when they were kittens.
 A senior cat is usually one who is between 11 years and 15 years of age.
-Such cats may be slower, more lethargic and get tired more quickly.
+Such cats may be slower, sleep more and get tired more quickly.
 Here are some factors to consider when planning playtime with your cat.

 Pre-existing conditions that your cat may have

-When choosing what the best toys for your senior cat may be, it’s important to bear in mind any pre-existing health problems they may have.
-Cats who have weak hearts may not be able to run and jump so much, and it may be dangerous for them to get overexcited.
+When choosing what the best toys and games for your senior cat may be, it’s important to bear in mind any pre-existing health problems they may have.
+Cats who have weak hearts should not be encouraged to run and jump so much, and it may be dangerous for them to get overexcited.
 Similarly, you may have to plan different play routines for cats with diabetes.
+Always ask your vet for advice if your cat is diagnosed with any chronic age-related conditions.

 Joint pain

-As your cat grows older, their joints may begin to hurt.
+As your cat grows older, their joints may begin to get stiff and achy – and even hurt.
 Such cats may not be able to take too much strain on their joints.
 Running quickly or leaping especially may be out of the question.
+The first step is to talk to your vet about ways to decrease stiffness and to manage any pain or discomfort.

 Energy levels

 Senior cats naturally have lower energy levels than kittens.
-Account for this when choosing toys, as it would not be wise to buy a toy that requires a lot of running and jumping and then have your cat be unable to play with it.
+Account for this when, planning the games you are going to play with your cat, as it would not be wise to buy a toy that requires a lot of running and jumping and then have your cat be unwilling or unable to play with it.

 Best toys for senior cats